-Due to continuous rainfall that started on 13 May 2014, extreme floods have hit Bosnia & Herzegovina, affecting and displacing thousands of people.
-Over 60 people have been reported to die in the worst floods in the region in more than a century.
+Due to continuous rainfall that started on 13 May 2014, extreme floods hit Bosnia & Herzegovina, affecting and displacing thousands of people.
+Over 60 people were reported to die in the worst floods in the region in more than a century.

 The situation was complex due to numerous landslides, causing houses collapsing and road damages.
 Rescue teams were evacuating the population at risk.
 Many cities were left with neither electricity nor running water and with shortage of bottled water, food, medication and blankets.